Dental Restorative Bridges

 Do you have several missing teeth?
 Is this causing you to have difficulty speaking or chewing, or notice strain while biting?
 A dental bridge could help you restore your dental function in this scenario.

 A bridge is a tooth replacement option that uses your natural teeth adjacent to your missing tooth as a support to embed natural-looking artificial teeth in between.
 In other words, a bridge works by contouring the two teeth at the end of the gap where your tooth is missing.
 The natural teeth are then contoured so that a crown can be fitted on top of each tooth.

 While dentures are removable, bridges are semi-permanent – they can only be removed by a dentist.
 The results are, they fit comfortably and are proven to strengthen your teeth.

 When a dental bridge is useful

-A bridge is a good procedure to consider if the teeth adjacent to your missing tooth already require a crown for other dental reasons.
+A bridge would be an appropriate procedure to consider if your teeth adjacent to your missing tooth already require a crown for other dental reasons.
 However, if your adjacent teeth don’t require a dental crown, a bridge might create more harm than good to your adjacent natural teeth by reducing them unnecessarily.